 These rules maximize privacy while ensuring that any party ends up with a fully valid view of the ledger, and everyone is guaranteed to be informed of the state of contracts in which they hold a stake.

-The DAML Quickstart guide gives a powerful example of sub-transaction privacy using a simple trade model.
+guide gives a powerful example of sub-transaction privacy using a simple trade model.
 In DAML it is possible to atomically swap assets guaranteed by two institutions without either institution learning anything more than that the asset they back has been transferred.

 The right to trigger the land subdivision process shown above cannot be enforced on-ledger.
 The commune or higher authorities have to be trusted that they will honor the on-ledger agreement and perform their roles in the process to decide whether the request is accepted or rejected.

 DAML makes this very explicit.
 No party can ever become a signatory on a contract without their consent.
 Having the commune as a signatory on LandRecord means they may be an obligable party under the rights encoded in the contract, and have agreed to the terms.
 The signatories of a contract are those that have to be trusted to uphold the rights described and maintain the on- off-ledger link.